DemISee1/DemISee1.github.io/README.md

 You must meet the following requirements before moving on to the instructions:
 - Have a Github account.
 If you do not already have one visit the [Creating an account on Github](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) page on the official Github website and follow the instructions given there.
 - Have a good understanding of how to write markdown/GitHub Flavoured Markdown (GFM).
+Refer to the [more resources](## More Resources) section.
 - Have a resume.

 ### Instructions